 How We Do It

 FOOD SECURITY PILOT The initial manifestation of the Everyday Urbanism project is the Food Security Lab.
 Although South Africa is one of the wealthiest countries in Africa, it is also the most unequal.
 Measured by income, South Africa, and its cities in particular, have the largest levels of inequality on the planet.
 One of the most overt reflections of this disparity is manifested in the level of food insecurity that exists in South African cities.
 South Africa produces more than enough food to sustain its citizenry with the right balance of calories and nutrition, yet 11 million people are consistently hungry, go without regular meals, sacrifice a meal to feed someone else, or are not getting the right nutritional balance to optimise health, education and work functionality.
 Beyond this reality however, little is understood about how people below the household income of R4,000 per month manage their food requirements.
 Why do they purchase the food they do?
 Where do they shop, and how often?
 Beyond resource constraints, what influences their food purchase choices?
 At what income level is it possible to secure a high quality, regular diet?
 What are the environmental, social and psychological factors that may be preventing a strategic approach to food purchases and consumption within these families?
 Understanding the answers to these questions and modelling alternative solutions to the existing food purchase and consumption paradigms, provided the motivation for creating the Everyday Urbanism Food Security Lab project.
 The Lab’s first manifestation focused on an in-depth review of these questions through the lens of the spaza shop.
 Spaza shops proliferate low-income communities and often function as the sole or primary point of access to the food economy within a community.
 As such, gleaning an in-depth understanding of what food is made available and why, what spaza shop customers want, what food purchase choices they make, what influences these decisions and how to change both what is sold and what is consumed, can leap our collective knowledge forward in developing solutions that address the food security challenges in South Africa.
 The focus of the Food Lab was on a section in the Cape Town community of Gugulethu called Kanana.
 Kanana is comprised of just less than 4,000 households, all shacks, where 90% have electricity and 1% has running water and ablution facilities.
 The research involved over 600 people who participated in a three-part data collection process.
 The first part measured the participants’ own belief systems about their eating and food purchasing behaviours; the second part collected 30 days of food diaries, where detailed information was tracked by all participants about their eating and purchasing behaviours; and the third part collected data regarding the motivations behind their eating and purchasing behaviours.
-The findings and conclusions will be available for review by 31 May.
+The findings and conclusions will be available for review in March 2015.
 Post the release of these findings, the project will then migrate to the solutions phase.
 The intention is to test various interventions that make healthy, affordable food available, and motivate more healthy eating behaviour.
-The first interventions based on the research are planned to start in July 2014.